aws/amazon-sagemaker-clarify/docs/source/index.rst

-.. famly documentation master file, created by sphinx-quickstart on Fri Jul 10 19:05:16 2020.
+..
+FAMLy documentation master file, created by sphinx-quickstart on Fri Jul 10 19:05:16 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to famly's documentation!
+Welcome to FAMLy's documentation!
 =================================

 .. toctree::